-Requirements for admission to the Dr.P.H. program include dual admission to the Division of Graduate Studies and to the program itself, together with two official copies of transcripts from all colleges and/or universities attended, a masters' degree in Public Health from an accredited college or university, specific program requirements, and a minimum GPA of 3.0 on the highest degree earned.
+Requirements for admission to the Dr.P.H. program include dual admission to the Division of Graduate Studies and to the program itself.
 All students seeking admission to the program must meet the following criteria:

-- 1. A master's degree from an accredited college or university. - 2.
-Dr.P.H. program and Division of Graduate Studies applications. - 3.
-An overall GPA of 3.0 or above (on a 4.0 scale) on the highest earned degree. - 4.
-Two official transcripts from all universities or colleges prior to program application. - 5.
-A satisfactory score on the GRE. - 6.
-Three letters of recommendation with at least two from academic professionals.
+- A master's degree in Public Health from an accredited college or university. - Dr.P.H. program and Division of Graduate Studies applications. - An minimum overall GPA of 3.3 or above (on a 4.0 scale) on the highest earned degree. - Two official transcripts from all universities or colleges attended prior to program application. - A satisfactory score on the GRE taken within the last five years. - Three letters of recommendation with at least two from academic professionals.

 - Statement of purpose reflecting applicant's career goals in public health.
-Recommendation by the program steering committee. - 8.
-For international applicants, satisfactory performance on TOEFL demonstrating oral and written proficiency.
+Recommendation by the program steering committee. - For international applicants, satisfactory performance on TOEFL demonstrating oral and written proficiency.

 Admission to the Division of Graduate Studies does not automatically guarantee admission to the Dr.P.H.
 Program.
-Applications are accepted year round for admission each Fall.
 The priority deadline for the Fall admission is March 1.
-Applications received after that date cannot be guaranteed review for the current year Fall admission.